zeek/zeek/quickstart/index.rst

         const ignored_types: set[Notice::Type] = {} &redef;
     }

 That's exactly what we want to do for the first notice.
-Add to ``local.bro``:
+Add to ``local.zeek``:

 .. sourcecode:: bro